Seneca-BSA/bsa/docs/ses250/lab7.md

     > |1kΩ|100nF||||
     > |10kΩ|100nF||||
     >
-    > **Lab Question 8:** Calculate the precentage error of the estimated and measured RC time constant.
+    > **Lab Question 8:** Calculate the percentage error of the estimated and measured RC time constant.

 1. Repeat step 2 with the various values of resistors and capacitors.

-    > **Lab Question 9:** What do you observe regardind to the RC time constant as the resistor and the capacitor value increase and decrease.
+    > **Lab Question 9:** What do you observe regarding the RC time constant as the resistor and the capacitor value increase and decrease?

 Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.